In Hope Stories

 “I had been prescribed steroids to manage my symptoms but as the dosage was reduced, I began to feel worse.
 Eileen could see that I was deteriorating and would ring my sister to share her grave concerns.”

 As if the situation couldn’t have been more stressful for Eileen, as she waited for me to be taken into theatre, she received a phone call to say her mum had died.
-My mother-in-law was 83 and had been suffering from dementia for some time.
+She was 83 and had been suffering from dementia for some time.
 It was just horrific.
 As I got wheeled away, I felt awful that I couldn’t be there to support her.
-She was told the surgery was likely to last around four hours but it turned out to be a seven-hour operation.
-When I woke up in recovery, the first thing I remember was asking the nurse what time it was and she told me it was quarter to seven in the evening.
+She was told the surgery was likely to last around four hours, but it turned out to be a seven-hour operation.

 “I had 57 staples in my head but thankfully wasn’t in much pain at all.
 I spent three nights recovering in hospital, during which time I had an MRI scan, to check how my brain was looking after the operation.”